The No Milk Acne Diet

 How do the cow hormones make acne?

-Oil gland pores are plugged by the overproduction of the cells that line the pore - basically a "traffic jam" happens in the pore.
-This overproduction is caused by hormones and there are three sources.
+Oil gland pores are plugged by the overproduction of the cells that line the pore – basically a “traffic jam” happens in the pore.
+There are several sources of hormones that cause this overproduction.
 The first is ovaries or testicles, the second is the adrenal (stress) glands and the third is dairy products.
+In addition, some birth control methods (some pills and some IUDs and some implants) also cause trouble, but others can be very useful in controlling acne.

 These three “stack up” on each other, and when the amount of hormone present is enough to plug up the pore, acne is started.